zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

 How are the internal and the external fields related?
-According to Equation 1.17, the tangential component of the electric field must be continuous at the optical interface - the surface of the sphere:
+According to Equation 1.17, the tangential component of the electric field must be continuous at the optical interface, e.i. along the surface of the sphere:

 $$ \tag{17.143}
 	\bm{e_r} \times (\bm{E_2} - \bm{E_1}) = 0.